-Key word Full name Description Unit Default value WT Wait Timeout Timeout period for the response to the read request. ms RC Retry Count Number of re-sent read requests before the read is considered to be unsuccessful and another I/O tag will be queried. - EC Max Error Count Maximum count of unsuccessful read requests, until the station changes value to StCOMERR state.
+Keyword Full name Description Unit Default value WT Wait Timeout The timeout period for the response to the read request. ms RC Retry Count A number of re-sent read requests, before the reading is considered to be unsuccessful and another I/O tag will be queried. - EC Max Error Count Maximum count of unsuccessful read requests, until the station changes its value to StCOMERR state.
 A successful value delivery nullifies all counters and puts the station back into StON state. - TL Trace Level The same meaning as parameter Trace Level on a line, but this setting is valid for the particular station.
 However, the higher value of a line parameter Trace level takes precedence.
 Note: Debugging of incoming packets is influenced by the line parameter Trace Level because at the time of reception it is still unknown which station the packet belongs to. -